Stryyder/Jeopardy-Flash-Cards/README.md

 To use this, just download it all and run Board2.html

 The first few screens are for setting up the game (contestants don't watch!)

-Questions/Answers and all other variables are stored in variables.txt
+Questions/Answers were intended to be stored in variables.txt file so that they could be preloaded

-This could definitely use some polish, but it was a great project to work on years ago

-## Test

-## TEST COMPLETE
+## Future

+There are no plans to continue work on this project as is using this environment, however an updated version utilizing a better skeleton would be interesting